Spencer B. Merriweather III, who has dedicated his career to public service, has served as District Attorney since 2017.

 DA Merriweather also helped implement a community liaison program, which sends prosecutors into the community to educate citizens about the work of the DA's Office.
 He has helped direct the office's hiring committee and has been a champion for boosting recruitment of attorneys from underrepresented communities.

 Outside of the courtroom, DA Merriweather is engaged in the community, as well as in national prosecutorial organizations.
-He serves as a Board Member for Safe Alliance, a local nonprofit dedicated to serving survivors of domestic violence and sexual assault.
 For several years, DA Merriweather has been involved with Charlotte's Community Building Initiative, which seeks to promote equity and inclusion among both public and private community stakeholders.
 He currently serves as Vice Chair of the Association of Prosecuting Attorneys’ Major County Prosecutors Council, and in 2021, he joined the National District Attorneys Association’s Board of Directors.
 DA Merriweather is also an active member of the National Association of Black Prosecutors.
 A longtime member of the Mecklenburg County Bar, he previously served as the Chair of the Bar’s Criminal Justice Section and as President of the Mecklenburg Bar Foundation Board.

 DA Merriweather earned his law degree from the University of North Carolina at Chapel Hill in 2005 and received his undergraduate degree from Princeton University.

 DA Merriweather and his family live in Charlotte.
 He is a member of St. Peter Catholic Church.